Brianaria

 Brianaria is a lichen genus in the family Psoraceae.
 It was circumscribed in 2014 by Stefan Ekman and Måns Svensson to contain four closely related species formerly in the Micarea sylvicola group.

 Taxonomy

 Brianaria was introduced in 2014 to accommodate the long-recognised "Micarea sylvicola group", whose species proved—by DNA analyses and shared anatomical traits—to fall outside Micarea in the strict sense.
 The authors recombined four former Micarea species as Brianaria.
 The genus name honours Brian John Coppins for his work on crustose lichens.
-In phylogenetic studies Brianaria forms a single, well-supported lineage within the family Psoraceae and is probably the sister group to Psora and Protoblastenia, rather than part of the Pilocarpaceae where Micarea sits.
+In phylogenetic studies Brianaria forms a single, well-supported lineage within the family Psoraceae and is probably the sister group to Psora and Protoblastenia, rather than part of the Ectolechiaceae where Micarea sits.